fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ```

 After running the command, you should have a complete basic React app that uses TypeScript.
-You can start the app by running <i>npm start</i> in the application's root.
+You can start the app by running *npm start* in the application's root.

 If you take a look at the files and folders, you'll notice that the app is not that different from
 one using pure JavaScript.
 The only differences are that the <i>.js</i> and <i>.jsx</i> files are now  <i>.ts</i> and <i>.tsx</i> files, they contain some type annotations, and the root directory contains a <i>tsconfig.json</i> file.